4 Overlooked Tax Deductions That Yield Big Rewards

 Volunteer

 This is the simplest way to give back to your local community, and potentially the most rewarding.
-Anyone can donate money, but to give up your free time in the support of the less fortunate is truly the definition of charitable.
-Every community is loaded with opportunities to do so.
-From food banks to home repair to hospitals and retirement communities, the possibilities are as endless as they are rewarding.
+Anyone can donate money, but to give up your free time … Read more at 2011 Taxes.

 Rules for Charitable Contribution Deductions